 Under the old law, qualified residence interest was deductible on up to \$1 million of acquisition indebtedness.
 For the tax years 2018 through 2025, interest on acquisition indebtedness remains deductible but the amount of debt that qualifies as acquisition indebtedness is reduced from \$1 million to \$750,000.

 Any debt you may have incurred before December 15, 2017 is "grandfathered" and, thus, not affected by this reduction.
-Also, any debt you may have incurred before that date but refinanced later continues to be covered by the prior rules provided the amount of the debt does not exceed the amount refinanced.
+Also, any debt you may have incurred before that date but refinanced later continues to be covered by the prior rules provided the amount of the refinanced debt does not exceed the mortgage balance at the time of the refinancing.